Cristofano Allori

 Cristofano Allori (17 October 1577 – 1 April 1621) was an Italian painter of the late Florentine Mannerist school, painting mostly portraits and religious subjects.

+Biography

 Allori was born at Florence and received his first lessons in painting from his father, Alessandro Allori, but becoming dissatisfied with the hard anatomical drawing and cold coloring of the latter, he entered the studio of Gregorio Pagani, who was one of the leaders of the late Florentine school, which sought to unite the rich coloring of the Venetians with the Florentine attention to drawing.
 Allori also appears to have worked under Cigoli.

 When still young he became a court portraitist for the Medicis, though many of his commissions were replicas of portraits by his predecessor Bronzino, or had participation by others.

 His pictures are distinguished by their close adherence to nature and the delicacy and technical perfection of their execution.
 His technical skill is shown by the fact that several copies he made of Correggio's works were thought to be duplicates by Correggio himself.
 His extreme fastidiousness limited the number of his works.
 Several examples are to be seen at Florence and elsewhere.